Setup and Integration Guide

 1. Restart Cursor after configuration changes

-Basic Semantic Search: You: "Can you search my knowledge base for information about API authentication?"
+Basic Semantic Search: text You: "Can you search my knowledge base for information about API authentication?"

-Hierarchy Navigation: You: "Show me the structure of our API documentation and navigate to authentication sections"
+text You: "Show me the structure of our API documentation and navigate to authentication sections" Cross-Document Intelligence:

 Advanced Cursor Workflow Examples